 Despite its top-down nature, proactive user onboarding doesn’t have to be linear.
-The product tour is still hugely popular in SaaS, with 29% of SaaS products using one, according to the State of SaaS Onboarding Report, 2020.
+The product tour is still hugely popular in SaaS, with 38% of SaaS products still using one, according to the State of SaaS Onboarding Report, 2022.

 But you don’t have to create a traditional, boring and non-interactive product tour.
 Users really hate these tours, and are easily put off from continuing their onboarding experience when they need to remember step 3 before taking step 1:

-Here’s an example of a linear product tour from an SaaS email marketing newsletter:
+Here’s an example of a linear product tour from a SaaS email marketing newsletter: